-I traced out the paper and cut it to size.
+I simply traced out the paper and cut it to size.

 Stick the paper onto the letters with some Mod Podge.
 As always, use a generous amount and take particular care to stick down those edges!
 Leave to dry and add another layer of Mod Podge over the top of your paper.

 Here’s a little tip – you’d think these letters are completely symmetrical wouldn’t you?
-Turns out, not necessarily so!!
+Well, .. turns out, not necessarily so!!
 Make sure you know what is back and front before slapping on the Mod Podge.

 Finally, I added a colourful bow in the same colours to one of the O’s.
 Want to check out exactly how to make THE easiest bow?
-You can catch a small video in this blog post here.
-They are super-easy and really finish off a project!!
+You can catch a small video on how to create a bow in under a minute in my video here.
+They really are super-easy and great for finishing off a project!!